Under the Influence of Music Business Mentors

 cap and gownUpon leaving academia, every career path in the music and media businesses immediately becomes unique.
 Successful individuals have each created their story, unless they came into their professional life as a legacy which is a whole ‘nother topic.
 Our unique stories is why global advice is so easy to get and so hard to follow; and is advice seldom effective in its practical application.
 Worse than that is the fact that the eduction we did get can be misleading or even harmful under the stress-test of a real-world artistic career.
 If you find that your cap and gown has left you disrobed or simply had nothing to do with who you are as an artist or how you earn money as an artist, then read on for the good news.

-Whether the graduation robe was relevant or not, you will still have to find the success you desire….. yourself.
+Whether the graduation robe was relevant or not, you will still have to create the success you desire….. yourself.

 After working in the music business full-time since 1976, I still struggle to find time and money to produce what I consider to be the truest and best expression of my life and capabilities.
 Certainly, aspirations can fuel the search for perfect artistic and financially rewarding expressions.
 Also, maybe we have identified a mission for our music of some particular choosing.
 When aspirations are not enough or the poetic mission-statement fails, it might be time to take our dreams to the gym in the form of education; either formal or not.
 Figuring out what kind of education is right is the next challenge on the path to our unique selves.
 Oh, I forgot.
 You may already consider yourself educated.
 If so, continue reading.